saucelabs/sauce-docs/docs/api-testing/integrations/apifctl-cicd-integration.md

 ## Creating Webhooks

-To utilize most `apifctl` CI/CD integration functionalities, you'll need to generate a webhook for your API Testing Project.
-Once generated, you add this webhook URL to your `apifctl` code to allow your third-party CI/CD app(s) to send data to Sauce Labs API Testing.
+To utilize `saucectl` functionalities, you'll need to generate a webhook for your API Testing Project.
+Once generated, you'll need only the name of your API Testing Project.

 To generate a webhook: